Invoice discounting – an in-depth guide

 Recourse and non-recourse

-When it comes to invoice financing, you’re likely to come across these two terms.
+When it comes to invoice finance, you’re likely to come across these two terms.
 With a recourse facility, you are liable for the costs of any unpaid customer invoices.
 With a non-recourse facility (also known as ‘bad debt protection’), the lender absorbs the cost of any unpaid invoices.

 Understandably, due to the higher risks of non-recourse, the lender will charge you more for providing you with this facility.
 Choosing between the two options will be determined by the relationship you have with your customers and their likelihood to pay you.